noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 ### Install Infisical CLI

 For this tutorial, we'll install the Infisical CLI on our Ubuntu environment.
 The CLI allows us to run scans locally and integrate with our development workflow.
+Follow this [installation instructions](https://infisical.com/docs/cli/overview) for other OS.

 // # Add Infisical repository
 ```